 Do I need to renew my assumed name certificate?
-How often must I do so?

 Yes.
 When you file your assumed name certificate, you must state the duration of the filing, which can be no more than 10 years.
 Assuming you choose the maximum term, you’ll need to file a new assumed name certificate every ten years — making sure to do so before your current assumed name certificate expires.

 What if I stop using my DBA/Assumed Name?